artiV4/4D-graph-visualiser/readme.txt

 	float 	max 			(used for xmax, ymax, zmax) float	isoval
-	int 	function		which function to use, 1 is sphere, 2 is sinusoidal waves, 3 is horizontal hyperboloid, defaults to 1 if invalid input bool	liveRender		should it render live, 0 for no, non-0 for yes
+	int 	function		which function to use, 1 is sphere, 2 is sinusoidal waves, 3 is horizontal hyperboloid, defaults to 1 if invalid input
+	REMOVED: bool	liveRender		should it render live, 0 for no, non-0 for yes.
+Caused issues when asapted from 3-d marchingCubes live render, so this feature is removed

 Within the window it will draw a box enclosing the drawing area (min, max) and the axes within it If live rendering, it will render all values at an x-value each draw loop